 - PRM strongly recommends proposals be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations. - Exceeding page length limits will result in disqualification.
 (Do not include cover pages) - All documents must be in English. - i.
-Concept notes must include the following categories, in any arrangement. - a.
-Which research topic the concept note is addressing - b.
-Problem analysis, including research question and hypothesis - c.
-Research location, description, and rationalization - d.
-Capacity of organization to conduct the research in proposed locations/past experience - e.
-Proposed methodology - f.
-Dissemination plan - g.
+Concept notes must include the following information, in any arrangement. - a.
+Problem analysis, including research question and hypothesis - b.
+Research location, description, and rationalization - c.
+Capacity of organization to conduct the research in proposed locations/past experience - d.
+Proposed methodology - e.
+Dissemination plan - f.
 Primary organizational point of contact